aishwaryakadapattimath/Retail-Sales-Customer-Analytics-Dashboard/README.md

 The dataset provides sufficient transactional detail to perform sales analysis, customer segmentation, product performance evaluation, geographic analysis, and business intelligence reporting through an end-to-end analytics workflow.

 ---
+# 💼 Business Problem

+Retail businesses generate thousands of sales transactions every day across products, customers, and geographic locations.
+While this transactional data contains valuable business information, it is often stored as raw records, making it difficult for decision-makers to extract meaningful insights.

+The absence of a centralized analytical solution limits the ability to answer critical business questions, such as:

+- How is the business performing overall?
+- Which products generate the highest revenue?
+- Which countries contribute most to sales?
+- Who are the most valuable customers?
+- Which customer segments should be targeted for retention and growth?
+- What sales trends can support future business planning?

+To address these challenges, this project develops an end-to-end analytics solution that transforms raw retail transaction data into interactive dashboards and actionable business insights, enabling stakeholders to make informed, data-driven decisions.

+---
 ## 🎯 Project Summary

 This project focuses on analyzing retail sales data to uncover key business insights such as: